-62 TOTAL SEMESTER HOURS REQUIRED
+62 TOTAL CREDIT HOURS REQUIRED

-Methodist University’s 100% online bachelor’s in accounting program consists of a real-world, innovative curriculum that will prepare you to enter a dynamic and evolving business world.
+Methodist University’s 100% online bachelor’s in accounting program consists of a real-world, innovative curriculum that will prepare you to enter the dynamic and evolving business field.
 With online accounting courses that cover subjects like the principles of financial accounting, federal income taxation, cost accounting, managerial and organizational accounting, and managerial finance, you will develop a skill set to become a leader across an array of financial environments.